 Roger Federer said some rather nice things about his wife, Mirka, on Tuesday.
 But I had already planned this piece beforehand, and it focuses on a completely different set of quotes…

-But thankfully, Mirka Federer had her say.
-That’s former pro player Mirka Vavrinec, and wife of Roger Federer since 2009 – a woman who played a key role in escorting the tennis legend back to the competitive circuit.
+But thankfully, for his legions of fans, Mirka Federer had her say.
+That’s former pro player Mirka Vavrinec, the wife of Roger Federer since 2009 – a woman who played a key role in escorting the tennis legend back to the competitive circuit.
 While Federer never really planned to end his career here, it was the influence of the woman who has worked as his PR person, supported him through countless seasons, and once called Stan Wawrinka a “crybaby” on his behalf, that buoyed his desire to continue competing.

 There are several reasons why Mirka should at least take some of the credit for the historic 18th major trophy that was won on Sunday.
 Because while she did not strike the flawless backhands, rally to win high-pressure final sets or do anything at all on the court, what the 38-year-old did off it – as a member of Roger’s team, quite aside from being his wife and mother to their children – should leave every FedFan in the world in her debt.

 Initially, she made certain that Federer would return to tennis in the first place.
 The former world no. 1’s lengthy holiday left plenty of time for conversation, and the topic of his return to tennis was bound to come up at least a million times.
 And when Roger asked whether Mirka thought he should retire, she responded that he should not – and especially not as the result of an injury picked up by running a bath.